leolara/async-container/README.md

     });
 ```

 What happens next is the interesting part of BlueHub, it will check mongodb_mydb to see if it has been request already, if so we will receive the same instance that already was created.
-If the services was not crated before, then will check the dependencies, and will request `mongodb_client` that as we saw it is created asynchronously.
+If the services was not created before, then will check the dependencies, and will request `mongodb_client` that as we saw it is created asynchronously.
 Once the dependencies have been created, will call the factory of `mongodb_mydb` passing the dependencies, and then calling the callback passed to `get`.

 BlueHub uses Q promises internally, so we can use `get` using a promises API: